 Parasites are a great concern for pets.
 Fleas and ticks, intestinal parasites, worms, and protozoa can inflict significant damage and even be fatal.
 Protect your pet with parasite prevention and control!

 How do I prevent parasite infestation in my pet?

 Food is often associated with love.
 We understand how difficult it is to deny your pet human food, but your pet’s nutritional requirements are unlike your own.
-An improper diet may elicit allergic reactions, poisoning, and overweight and obesity.
+An improper diet may elicit allergic reactions, poisoning, and obesity.
 Factors such as age, gender, weight, health status, and breed effect overall recommended nutrition.
 Please note, a sudden change in your pet’s eating habits or unexpected weight gain or loss may indicate a serious, underlying concern.

 If your companion lives with nutritional challenges such as liver disease, renal failure, bladder and kidney stones, food allergies, or obesity—we can discuss with you the most effective nutritional plan to benefit your pet.
 We may recommend a specialized diet or simply a balanced diet.

 We offer Hill’s Prescription Diet and Royal Canin foods.
 If you prefer other prescription brands, these products can be specially ordered from our online pharmacy.

 Skinner Animal Clinic does not offer boarding or grooming services; however our nearby hospitals, Pine Bluff Animal Hospital and Dwight Veterinary Clinic, offer boarding services for dogs and cats, as well as bathing services.
 Feline boarding is available at our Lakewood Animal Hospital location as well.